BIGJRA/BIGJRA.github.io/rejuv.md

     -   Crunch

-Winning is optional (and easy, since it’s just one Pokemon) but will grant you (+1 Ren) Relationship Point.
+Winning is optional (and easy, since it's just one Pokemon) but will grant you (+1 Ren) Relationship Point.

 Before continuing, you can grab another hidden *Ether* and *Rare Candy.*

 Continue into the door.
-The next room hides 10 *Ethers,* you’ll find an *Old Scarf* down the rock climb path.
-Once you’re ready, exit at the northeast corner.
+The next room hides 10 *Ethers,* you'll find an *Old Scarf* down the rock climb path.
+Once you're ready, exit at the northeast corner.

 This next room contains 3 more hidden *Ethers,* and the final room 5